Show your child the benefits of exercise

 If your child has a strong interest in a particular sport or athlete, talk about their strengths.
 Professional athletes have mental strength, self-discipline, determination and leadership skills, as well as being at the peak of physical fitness for their sport

-Keeping child focus on how they feel, not their looks
+Keep your child focused on how they feel, not how they look

 Aspiring to a ‘media perfect’ or elite athlete’s body is neither realistic, nor helpful.
 If your child starts criticising their body, remind them that the aim is to stay healthy, and for their body to do the job they're asking it to do